 Some of the key opportunities I identified for teachers:

 - Simple Ready-to-go Curriculum (plug-and-play resources)

 I used the research to inform an initial prototype that I demoed to the team remotely via video.
 You can play with the original Marvel prototype here.

 As a team, we decided to focus first on building a website full of quality career content to establish our credibility in the education space.
 I made typical startup decisions in choosing our technology, landing on Craft CMS to drive the (largely content-based) website while looking to our e-commerce and e-learning future.
 I got to work designing and coding after gathering some initial brand direction from the CEO.
 We were able to get the first version of the website up in a couple months.

 We next turned our attention to building a digital curriculum product for high schools.
 I worked closely with a curriculum writer and the leaders at the company to launch the product over the next few months.
 We gathered a small group of pilot/beta testers to continuously give feedback on the product and publicly launched in early 2018.

 I developed a design system at Find Your Grind to enable us to move quickly while maintaining design cohesiveness.
-The entire site is built out of versatile, adaptive, and reusable components documented in a living style guide at https://findyourgrind.com/design (ask me for login credentials).
+The entire site was built out of versatile, adaptive, and reusable components documented in a living style guide.

 While the FYG Curriculum utilized several widely available assessments or personality profiles, we knew from the beginning that we wanted to create our own to match people with our Lifestyles.
-I worked with our curriculum writer to craft an engaging way for our student users to start their journey on Find Your Grind - take it yourself!
+I worked with our curriculum writer to craft an engaging way for our student users to start their journey on Find Your Grind.

 In true startup fashion, I also wore a few other hats for Find Your Grind, including being the defacto IT guy (I wrote my first computer security policy!) and sometimes video producer/editor.